The Argyle Sweater by Scott Hilburn for April 03, 2011

 8. 4q4vjf5d

-barbhinkins about 13 years ago
+barbhinkins over 13 years ago

 You get used to the metric system - I wasn’t impressed when it came down under but with a few year’s of translating everything back again it started to be more manageable.
 Although, as someone said the other day, the only tricky thing is height … when they talk about a suspect the police are hunting and say he’s 190 cm tall, we all rus for the rulers!
 Mind you, i also have trouble with babies’ weight!